 - Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 - Active learning – children keep on trying if they encounter difficulties, and enjoy their achievements.

 - Playing and exploring – children investigate and experience things, and ‘have a go’.

 We use a Growth Mindset approach to promote positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.

 The Rosary Catholic Primary School EYFS Curriculum engages all children and ensures that all children make good progress from their starting points.
-A number of key resources are used to support the development of the curriculum including Development Matters, White Rose Maths, Read Write Inc., Margaret Carswell RE planning.
+A number of key resources are used to support the development of the curriculum including Development Matters, WellComm Speech and Language, Mastery Maths and Read Write Inc.

 We know that all children are unique, with their own individual fascinations and it is for this reason that we believe a balance of child and teacher led activities is crucial in order for our children to become fully engaged and excited by their learning.
 We feel that effective provision both indoors and out is based on a clear understanding of what we want our children to learn and how we plan to achieve this.
 We want our children to be independent in accessing quality play-based experiences that encourage them to notice, question and wonder.
 Effective interactions between staff and children and regular home/school communication ensures that our curriculum planning and provision is flexible and continuously adapted to meet the needs of all learners and to reflect children’s needs and interests as they continue to develop and grow.
 We use a paper learning journals to celebrate children’s achievements, record observations, assess and track children’s progress and to identify their next steps.
 Regular parent’s meetings, stay and play sessions and workshops ensure that parents are kept up to date with their children’s development and progress and are fully aware of how they can continue to support their children’s learning outside of school.